tc-seiko/tc-seiko.github.io/introduction.md

 My main interests and expertise are in the areas of Languages & Culture and Programming & Information Technology.

-**Programming**: I started programming in Turbo Pascal and Delphi with the computer course at high school, and have been part of  web development since the first PHP CMS in 2001 (PHP-Nuke).
+**Programming**: I started programming in Turbo Pascal and Delphi with the computer course at high school, and have been part of  web development since the first PHP CMS in the early 2000s (PHP-Nuke).
 My current areas of interest are App Development with Flutter/Dart, JavaScript Frameworks (React), and the Lisp/Scheme descendant Racket.

 **Languages & Culture**: I have over 15 years of intercultural work experience in four languages in Europe and Asia (Japan, Vietnam).
 As a coordinator for the SLI (University of Freiburg), I organized and oversaw the programs for the International Language Courses with more than 1,000 participants from over 58 countries per year.